 Turnover represents branding fees charged to group undertakings associated with the use of the Cable & Wireless brand.
-We adopted IFRS 15, 'Revenue from Contracts with Customers', on 1 January 2018.
-IFRS 15 requires an entity to recognize revenue to depict the transfer of promised goods or services to customers in an amount that reflects the consideration to which the entity expects to be entitled in exchange for those goods or services following a five step model.
-The company determined that the adoption of IFRS 15 resulted in an immaterial impact to our financial statements.
+The entity recognizes revenue to depict the transfer of promised goods or services to customers in an amount that reflects the consideration to which the entity expects to be entitled in exchange for those goods or services following a five step model in line with IFRS 15.